Why This Course Rocks...

 I Keep Seeing The Same Mistakes

 During eighteen years of training volunteers, I've noticed the same presenting mistakes happening time and time again.
-My goal is to help community radio presenters and podcasters produce professional sounding shows.
+My goal is to help community radio presenters produce professional sounding shows.
 I'm very passionate about this, and that's why I've created these courses.

 Here are some of my students describing The Under Priced Awesomely Made Radio DJ Training Course: